 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Covers claims arising from professional negligence, errors, or omissions in your psychological services - clinical misdiagnosis, inappropriate treatment, failure to identify risk factors, inadequate assessment, or breach of duty of care.
-This is the most critical cover for any psychology practice, as claims involving clinical negligence and patient harm can exceed $500,000. $1M - $5M
+Professional Indemnity Essential Covers claims arising from clinical negligence, errors or omissions - misdiagnosis, inappropriate treatment, failure to identify risk factors, inadequate assessment, or breach of duty of care.
+This is the most critical cover for any psychology practice.
+Claims involving clinical negligence and patient harm can exceed $500,000. $1M - $5M

-Public Liability Essential Covers injury to third parties or damage to their property in connection with your business - for example, a client falling in your consulting room or a visitor injuring themselves in your waiting area.
-While psychology is lower-risk than trades for physical incidents, public liability is a standard requirement for most commercial leases and some funding contracts. $1M - $5M
+Public Liability Essential Covers injury to visitors or damage to their property connected to your business - a client tripping in your consulting room, or a visitor injured in the waiting area.
+While physical risks are lower than in trades, public liability is a standard requirement for commercial leases and many funding contracts. $5M - $20M

-Cyber Liability Essential Covers costs from data breaches, ransomware attacks, and privacy violations.
-Psychologists hold extremely sensitive health information - clinical notes, assessment results, diagnoses, and personal histories.
-A breach of this data carries severe reputational, legal, and regulatory consequences under the Privacy Act 2020 and the Health Information Privacy Code 2020. $250K - $2M
+Cyber Liability Essential Psychologists hold extremely sensitive health information - clinical notes, assessment results, diagnoses and deeply personal histories.
+A breach of this data carries severe reputational, legal and regulatory consequences under the Privacy Act 1988 and the Notifiable Data Breaches scheme. $250K - $2M

-Statutory Liability Essential Covers fines and legal defence costs if you are prosecuted under Australian statutes, including the Privacy Act 2020, Work Health and Safety Act, or the Health Practitioners Competence Assurance Act 2003.
+Statutory Liability Essential Covers fines and legal defence costs if you are prosecuted under Australian statutes, including the Privacy Act 1988, state health practitioner legislation, or workplace health and safety laws.
 Psychologists face regulatory scrutiny from multiple bodies and statutory liability cover is important protection. $500K - $1M

-Management Liability Recommended Covers directors and practice owners for claims relating to management decisions - wrongful termination of staff, breach of employment law, or mismanagement allegations.
-Relevant for psychology group practices employing other psychologists, registrars, and administrative staff. $500K - $2M
+Management Liability Recommended Covers directors and practice owners for claims arising from management decisions - wrongful termination of staff, breach of employment law or mismanagement allegations.
+Relevant for group practices employing other psychologists, provisional psychologists and administrative staff. $500K - $2M

-Business Interruption Recommended Replaces lost income if your practice is unable to operate due to an insured event - fire at your premises, major IT system failure, or natural disaster.
-For sole practitioners who rely on face-to-face consultations, an inability to see clients even for a short period can significantly impact income.
+Business Interruption Recommended Replaces lost income if your practice cannot operate because of an insured event - fire at your premises, major IT failure or natural disaster.
+Sole practitioners who rely on face-to-face or telehealth consultations are especially vulnerable to income disruption.
 12 months revenue

-Commercial Contents Optional Covers consulting room furniture, computers, psychological testing materials, and equipment against theft, fire, or damage.
-Relevant if you own significant office fit-out or specialised assessment tools.
-Less critical if you operate from a shared health centre or co-working space. $50K - $200K
+Commercial Contents Optional Covers consulting room furniture, computers, psychological testing materials and equipment against theft, fire or damage.
+Most relevant if you own significant office fit-out or specialised assessment tools.
+Less critical if you practise from a shared health centre. $50K - $200K

 Disclaimer: Cover types and limits shown are general guidance based on typical psychology practice needs.
-Your specific requirements depend on your scope of practice, practice size, client populations, and risk profile.
+Your specific requirements depend on your area of practice, practice size, client populations and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Psychologists

-These Australian business insurance providers offer policies suited to psychology and allied health practices.
+These Australian insurers offer policies suited to psychology and allied health practices.

 BizCover